assignar/react-aws-dashboard-codepipeline/README.md

 # react-aws-dashboard-codepipeline

 A react component which provides an graphical interface to adminster AWS CodePipeline.
-This is completely client side and requires no backend to function.
+This is completely client side and requires no backend code to function.

+This component can be used standalone, or in combination with [react-aws-dashboard](https://github.com/assignar/react-aws-dashboard) if you want to be able to switch between multiple AWS environments.

 ## Installation